mailbox171/fctfoke-v04/readme.md

 This repository is the result of a self-training hands-on exercise.
 It contains scripts, additional configurations and instructions to set up an OKE (Oracle Kubernetes Engine) environment, with some additional services, features, and sample deployments.

 The main elements covered are:

 - Two VCNs (Local Peering established), each one with its own an OKE cluster

+- IaC provisioning, using Terraform script and *Terraform OKE Installer for Oracle Cloud Infrastructure*  [https://github.com/oracle-terraform-modules/terraform-oci-oke]

-- Simple arrangement of the Terraform variable assignments, based on directories and environment variables, to be able to provision different environments (dev, test, prod), in different OCI regions.
+- Simple arrangement of the Terraform variable assignments, based on directories and environment variables, to be able to provision different environments (dev, test, prod, .. ), in different OCI regions.

 - Bastion VM and convenience Operator VM for cluster access.